HNStaggs/Translate-Demo/README.md

 #### Step 4: Run the app
 9. `streamlit run app.py`

-#### Step 5: App should automatically launch in browser.
-If not, Locate URL provided by streamlit console output and paste into web browser.
+#### Step 5: App should automatically launch in your browser
+* If not, Locate URL provided by streamlit console output and paste into web browser.
 * Example: http://localhost:8501
+* Test app functionality on your machine

-#### Step 6: Deploying to Streamlit Cloud
+#### Step 6: Deploying to Streamlit Cloud to Share with Others
 * Push your code to your GitHub repository
 * Log in to Streamlit Cloud
 * Give Streamlit access to your github